-“CEB operates one of the world’s youngest fleet of ATR 72-600 aircraft, which is probably the most technologically advanced turbo-prop currently in commercial service.
+“CEB operates one of the world’s youngest fleet of ATR 72-600 aircraft, which is probably the most technologically advanced turboprop currently in commercial service.
 To complement the ATR, our investment in the iPad EFB aligns with our goal of operational excellence through the introduction of systems that enhance safety and efficiency in flight operations.
-With the EFB iPad, aircraft performance software and aeronautical charts are readily available, flight plans are constantly updated, and aircraft documentation and procedures are easily accessed; this is important when time critical decisions need to be made and executed in the flight deck,” adds Capt.
+With the EFB iPad, aircraft performance software and aeronautical charts are readily available, flight plans are constantly updated, and aircraft documentation and procedures are easily accessed; this is important when time-critical decisions need to be made and executed in the flight deck,” adds Capt.
 Avila.

-The iPad EFBs display a variety of aviation data such as weather patterns, maps and charts.
+The iPad EFBs display a variety of aviation data such as weather patterns, maps, and charts.
 It will also perform basic calculations like fuel consumption.
 The iPad EFBs are also enhanced with navigation and situational awareness capabilities to simplify preparation and in-flight procedures, which are critical during times of high congestion or poor visibility.
-Moreover, they will also come with a docking system that allow for seamless and fast syncing and downloading of data to multiple devices.
+Moreover, they will also come with a docking system that allows for seamless and fast syncing and downloading of data to multiple devices.